DevMiser/Lumina_Frame/README.md

 Verify your OpenWeather API key is correctly entered in `.env`.
 New API keys can take a few minutes to activate after registration.
 Confirm your network connection is working.

 **Speaker audio causes Lumina to interrupt itself.**
-The program uses a guarded mic mode that suppresses speaker bleed during AI speech.
-If self-interruption occurs, try increasing the `threshold` value in the `server_vad` section of the session configuration in your script.
+In **normal** and **strict** modes, the program uses a guarded mic that suppresses speaker bleed during AI speech, so self-interruption should be rare.
+In **conversational** mode, the mic stays active during AI speech, which makes self-interruption more likely.
+If it occurs, try increasing the threshold value in the server_vad section of the session configuration in your script, or ask Lumina to switch to normal or strict mode.

 **Timers fire but Lumina doesn't announce them.**
 If no active session is open when a timer expires, the program will play a chime and display the timer name on screen instead.
 This is expected behavior.